MicrosoftDocs/azure-aks-docs/articles/aks/private-clusters.md

 ## Use a private endpoint connection

 A private endpoint can be set up so that a VNet doesn't need to be peered to communicate with the private cluster.
-To use a private endpoint, create a new private endpoint in your virtual network and then create a link between your virtual network and a new private DNS zone.
+To use a private endpoint, create a new private endpoint in your virtual network (containing the consuming Resources) and then create a link between your virtual network and a new private DNS zone in the same network.

+> [!IMPORTANT]
+> Private Endpoints are always created in the virtual network containing the consuming Resources.
+Link your private DNS Zone with the same

 > [!IMPORTANT]
 > If the virtual network is configured with custom DNS servers, private DNS will need to be set up appropriately for the environment.
 See the [virtual networks name resolution documentation][virtual-networks-name-resolution] for more details.